folio-org/folio-install/runbooks/single-server/README.md

 Why is a lot of vagrant memory allocated?

-For the platform-core there are about 25 backend modules (about 45 for platform-complete), with their docker images allocating about 350 MB each (as an average).
+For the platform-core there are about 25 backend modules (about 45 for platform-complete), with their docker images sizes being about 160 MB each (as an average).
 Some room is needed for loading the data and running the database.

 More is needed during the preparation phase, while building the Stripes webpack.